Extracting Pagination Data: Navigating Web Elements

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-It is an LI, that's the name of the tag, LI, just like, you know, P tags and A tags and H3s that we've been working with.
-LI, and it has an attribute to identify a class of current.
-That's the one with the class of next, that's not this one.
+It is an <li> tag, that's the name of the tag, just like <p>, <a>, and <h3> tags that we've been working with. <li>, and it has an attribute to identify a class of "current."
+That one has the class of "next"; that's not the one we want.

-But class equals current.
-That's got the text in it we want, page 1 of 50.
-Alright, let's take a look.
+But the class equals "current."
+That's got the text in it we want: Page 1 of 50.
+All right, let's take a look.

-Now that we know it's LI with a class of current, we could say pagination element, sure, equals soup.find.
+Now that we know it's an <li> with a class of "current, " we could say pagination element—equals soup.find.
 We just want to find one.
-Find the LI with the class of current.
-Alright, that should do that.
+Find the <li> with the class of "current."
+All right, that should do that.

 Now I want the text in it.
-And it's, I'm just going to do, I'm going to break this up.
+I'm just going to break this up.
 It could potentially be done all in one line or two.

 Data Science Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 Let's do it in three.
 That's the text that's in it.
-And now for our bonus, which we definitely want to do, I want to get, or we ultimately want to get, what is the maximum number of pages?
+And now for our bonus, which we definitely want to do, we ultimately want to get what the maximum number of pages is.
 It's that pagination content, but I want it split into words.

 And that's what .split will do.
-It will take a list and make it into a list of strings.
-Now that it's a list, I could say I want the last, now it's a list of words.
+It will take a string and make it into a list of words.
+Now that it's a list, I could say I want the last—now it's a list of words.

 And we can check that out.
-Give me pagination max, page one of 50, list of words.
-I want the last word in that list, so after I split it, give me index negative one.
+For example, from "Page 1 of 50, " we can extract the list of words.
+I want the last word in that list, so after I split it, give me index -1.

 And there we go.
 Not a string now.
-That could have run us into trouble later.
+That could have caused problems later.

-Okay, we're going to next, our next step, take this and do a very complex and beautiful loop to make, to hit up every single page in this element, in this page, on this site.
-Every single page on this site, and get all that beautiful data.
+Okay, our next step is to take this and do a very complex and beautiful loop to hit up every single page on this site and get all that beautiful data.

 Colin Jaffe